 Food Trucks, Wine, and Pumpkin Picking in Central Jersey ↑

 People unfamilar with the state assume that New Jersey is either the oil refineries they see on the Turnpike or a version of the “Jersey Shore.”
 But in fact, a large part of the Garden State is quite rural, especially western Monmouth County, less than two hours away from the city.
-There’s some great spots for apple and pumpkin picking, including Eastmont Orchards, Battleview Orchards, which offers a country store and hayride, and Bullock Farms, which has a four-and-a-half-acre corn maze, an Instagram-worthy sunflower field, and a special kid-friendly activity area.
+There are some great spots for apple and pumpkin picking, including Eastmont Orchards, Battleview Orchards, which offers a country store and hayride, and Bullock Farms, which has a four-and-a-half-acre corn maze, an Instagram-worthy sunflower field, and a special kid-friendly activity area.

 Antiquing and Ghost Tours in Lambertville and New Hope ↑

 Lambertville, New Jersey and New Hope, Pennsylvania sit directly across the Delaware River from each other.
 Connected by a charming two-lane bridge, the quaint towns have gorgeous views of the river and both have distinct atmospheres that combine for the perfect autumn day.
 Lambertville is considered the antique capital of NJ, and there’s just something about fall that puts us in the antiquing mood.
 Here you’ll find everything from shops devoted to mid-century modern furniture to traditional this-and-that catchalls.
-The town also has a huge collection of Victorian residences and Federal-era townhouses; if you go on Sunday, October 16th you can attend the annual house tour, but otherwise it’s still pleasant to meander down the streets and ogle the architecture.
+The town also has a huge collection of Victorian residences and Federal-era townhouses; if you go on Sunday, October 15th you can attend the annual house tour, but otherwise, it’s still pleasant to meander down the streets and ogle the architecture.
 On your drive in, be sure to stop at the Golden Nugget Antique & Flea Market, a 40-year-old indoor/outdoor market that specializes in antiques, collectibles, art and more.
-New Hope also has its share of vintage stores, but this town is better known for its funky, laid back “hippy” vibe, with lots of art galleries, specialty shops like one that exclusively sells jerky, and vibrant music scene.
+New Hope also has its share of vintage stores, but this town is better known for its funky, laid-back “hippy” vibe, with lots of art galleries, specialty shops like one that exclusively sells jerky, and vibrant music scene.
 It’s also home to the renowned Bucks County Playhouse where you can catch a production before heading out.